reruo321/Java_Practice/Chapter-04/README.md

 6. *throws*-Exception Class: Sets the class for exception handling.
 7. Statements: Statements in the method.
 ### Calling
 Java has two types of data: primitive and reference.
 However, Java is always only call-by-value, whereas C++ is call-by-value, -reference, and -address.
 This is confusing since it says non-primitive Java types are handled & accessed by *references*.
+Due to the absence of "pointer" in Java, it is impossible to get direct access to the memory.
+Instead, "reference variables" like array and class make the process similar to that of the pointer.
+All object variables in Java are references.

-The primitive arguments being passed by value is the actual value of the primitive, but the reference ones are the value of the *reference* to the object, so Java never provides the direct access to the values of object itself.
+The primitive arguments being passed by value is the actual value of the primitive, and the reference ones are the value of the *reference* to the object, but Java never provides the direct access to the values of object itself on both ways.
 Therefore, no matter what the data types are, they are always **passed by value** in Java.

 ### Overloading
 Java methods can be overloaded, if their number of parameters or types of parameters are different.